katherinewu312/lp-lm/README.md

-This is the code for our paper, "LogicKBQA: Reliable Knowledge Base Question Answering with Logic Programming"
+This repo contains the code for our paper, "LogicKBQA: Reliable Knowledge Base Question Answering with Logic Programming"